 I have a personal connection to Yom HaShoah as my own family history is part of the narrative.
 My father Bent Lernø, who was Danish and Jewish, was very aware of his role as an educator of younger generations.
 He frequently spoke about the Holocaust on Yom HaShoah, highlighting Denmark’s participation and resistance during the war.
 He used his personal story of escape, and of my grandmother’s story of capture and internment to teach children about the Holocaust.
 He was interviewed by the Shoah Foundation and his story can be viewed online with about 3000 others that have given their testimony.

 My dad was one of the Jews in Denmark who were to have been rounded up on Oct.
-1, 1943 by the Nazis.
-Word quickly spread however, among the Jewish families about the plan hours before the midnight raid.
+1, 1943, by the Nazis.
+Word quickly spread, however, among the Jewish families about the plan hours before the midnight raid.
 All but about 700 of the 7000 escaped to Sweden.
-The Danes not only helped them reach Sweden by fishing boats, where they were assisted by Swedes, but they took care of their homes and businesses while the refugees were gone.
-Among those who did not escape, but were sent in cattle cars to concentration camps, were my grandmother and great aunt and uncle.
+The Danes not only helped them reach Sweden by fishing boats, where they were assisted by Swedes, but they also took care of their homes and businesses while the refugees were gone.
+Among those who did not escape but were sent in cattle cars to concentration camps were my grandmother, great aunt, and uncle.
 My grandmother survived, and she and other internees were liberated from Terezin in 1945 through a deal made by the Swedish Red Cross.
-My father and his brother made it to Sweden, and after the war back to Denmark.
+My father and his brother made it to Sweden and, after the war, back to Denmark.
 He eventually came to the United States, spending several years in Texas before moving on to California.

-I used the library's databases, which are rich sources of information to help me with more in depth research on my family’s history.
-The newspaper archives, both recent, and historical, allowed me to search for any articles published about my family, as well as FamilySearch, and Findmypast.com, HeritageQuest Online, and Jewish Data.
+I used the library's databases, which are rich sources of information, to help me with more in-depth research on my family’s history.
+The newspaper archives, both recent, and historical, allowed me to search for any articles published about my family, as well as FamilySearch, HeritageQuest Online, and Jewish Data.

 Our library also has some great historical fiction titles, as well as non-fiction, addressing the Holocaust.
 Here is a brief list of what’s available: